WealthWizardsEngineering/instance-terminator/README.md

 ## Usage

-Upload this as a lambda function that is trigger by a cloudwatch scheduled event.
+Upload this as a lambda function that is trigger by a cloudwatch scheduled event, it will require an appropriate role that allows it access to query and terminate autoscaling group instances.

-This can be applied using this Terraform module:
+The required configuration is defined and can be applied by this Terraform module:
 [instance-terminator-terraform](https://github.com/WealthWizardsEngineering/instance-terminator-terraform)

+The instance terminator will not act on any instances unless you add the relevant tags to your AWS autoscaling group:

+* can-terminate - set to `true` to enable the autoscaling group to be inspected by the terminator
+* instance-terminator-group - set to the name of the group to allow the terminator to group this autoscaling group with other autoscaling groups with the same value for this tag and delete the oldest instance across them all